The Right to an Inclusive and Equal Education

 The TouchPad Pro will bring the world of art to millions of people.
 With the TouchPad Pro, one can experience a piece like Vincent van Gogh's Starry Night in a whole new way.
 Imagine being able to touch the stars, the moon, the wind, and the trees.

-On the TouchPad Pro, the electronic, specialized stylus will combine with a tactile display to provide blind and visually-impaired people with a new way to create art.
+On the TouchPad Pro, the electronic, specialized stylus will combine with a tactile display to provide people with a new way to create art.
 A dedicated stylus allows the user to create, touch, and save tactile drawings with instant multi-sensory feedback.
 The user can also alter illustrations, charts, and graphs with ease.
 An artist may press programmable buttons on the stylus to change the input to "eraser mode" to eliminate parts of the drawing or switch from creating curved lines to straight lines and from rectangles to circles.

 With the touch of a button, the TouchPad Pro can display multiple lines of Braille.
 Also, the display can even take the shape of a touch-sensitive braille keyboard, instantly transforming the Touch-Pad Pro into an advanced writing or note-taking device with multiple lines of Braille on the large display.

 Picture description for the Blind - Pictured above on the left is the TouchPad Pro with 12 lines of braille on the display.
 On the right is 7 lines of braille with a braille keyboard rising up from the device.